jsjoeio/joeprevite.com/content/2020-08-12-brave-clojure/index.md

 A dynamic var might be handy when you need to create a global name that refers to different values in different contexts.

+### Chapter 11: Mastering Concurrent Processes

+A *process* is something that piece of logic that runs concurrently and responds to events.

+Processes are entities that interact and respond to each other without a central control system.
+They're independent but work together.

+If you're having trouble understanding them, try connecting it to the real-world.
+Think of objects in life that behave based on the events around them.
+No examples come to mind right now, but if they do, I'll add them here.

+> Channels communicate messages.

+You can add message to a channel or remove them.
+I like to thing of a channel like the gutters in a street when it rains and water is flowing down them like a mini-river.
+You can add paper boats to them (messages) or remove them.

+Maybe not the best analogy but the first one that comes to mind!

+> go block--runs concurrently on a separate thread.
+Go blocks run your processes on a thread pool.

+> Buffers are just elaborations of the core model: processes are independent, concurrently executing units of logic that respond to events.
+You can create processes with go blocks and communicate events over channels.

 ## Questions

 I wrote down questions that came up while reading.
 Here they are